 Total time: 1 hour

 Bacon makes everything better, and oysters are no exception!
 This unexpected combination of surf and turf will surely draw the crowd right at the beginning of the party.

 All you need to do is wrap the slices of bacon around the mollusks before throwing them on the fire.
-Bake these bite-sized rolls until the bacon is crispy and the oysters melt in your mouth.
+Bake these delicious bacon appetizers until the bacon is crispy and the oysters melt in your mouth.

 Bacon is a great wrapping for oysters, yet ensure they are thinly sliced so they won’t crack or tear apart while wrapping and baking.

 You may want to try these crowd-pleasing bacon-wrapped oysters in your next holiday get-together!